deepomicslab/FuseSV/demo/LGM/readme.txt

       > HPV16_LRP1B_Complex.LOH.LGM.randtm_0.txt
          This is the final result showing LGM of the virus integrations.
 The result corresponds to the 'Simplest LGM' report in our paper.
-     b) If non-zero randtm is set, e.g., 100, the file will be named with 'randtm_100'.
+      > If non-zero randtm is set, e.g., 100, the file will be named with 'randtm_100'.

 < Operation >